mlister3/Credit-Risk-Classification_SupervisedML/README.md

 * In the case that this would be a public tool on the institution's website for customers to check to see if their loan application would be accepted or rejected before applying, the model would produce as little false positives as possible meaning no early rejections discouraging customers from applying to loans.

 * This model is accurate enough and has a 1.0 recall on both possible results meaning low false negatives.
 But, because of the mediocre 87% precision on predicting high-risk loans, I can't fully recommend either of these models as a replacement for individuals reviewing the application manually.
-Implimenting this model will greatly increase the speed of processing but because of the existince of false positives, the model may have a higher than wanted rate of rejecting applications and lost lenders income for rejecting healthy loan applications.
-For the same reason, I an 100% confident that this should not be used as a public tool.
+Implementing this model will greatly increase the speed of processing but because of the existince of false positives, the model may have a higher than wanted rate of rejecting applications and lost lenders income for rejecting healthy loan applications.
+For the same reason, I am 100% confident that this should not be used as a public tool.
 It comes down to finances when it comes to use as an internal tool.
-What is cheaper for the insitution, a large staff or a lost revenues from lost opportunities?
+What is cheaper for the institution, a large staff or lost revenues from lost opportunities?
 Once that is determined, the use of the 2nd instance of the model as an internal tool may be applicable.

 - - -